Rough Wooing

 After Henry’s death the war was continued under his son’s reign culminating in the Battle of Pinkie Cleugh in 1547 where a large proportion of the Scottish nobility were to perish.
 However the Rough Wooing was ultimately unsuccessful and Mary was carried off to France to be betrothed to the Dauphin.

-The citizens of Cornhill no longer visit death and destruction on their Scottish neighbours but instead ply them with high quality gin including this fine example.
+The citizens of Cornhill and Norham no longer visit death and destruction on their Scottish neighbours but instead ply them with high quality gin including this fine example.